mareek/UUIDNext/Src/UUIDNext.Cli/README.md

-    Database [dbName] Create a UUID to be used as a database primary key (v7 or v8 depending on the database) dbName can be "PostgreSQL", "SqlServer", "SQLite" or "Other" Decode   [UUID]   Decode the versioo of the UUID and optionally the timestamp an sequence number of UUID v1, 6, 7 and 8
+    Database [dbName] Create a UUID to be used as a database primary key (v7 or v8 depending on the database) dbName can be "PostgreSQL", "SqlServer", "SQLite" or "Other" Decode   [UUID]   Decode the versioo of the UUID and optionally the timestamp an sequence number of UUID v1, 6, 7 and 8 Version           Show the version

+--clipboard : copy output to clipboard
 ```